BETA -- Earn free Robux at earnaldo.com

 6. Stock up on food.
 Cook any meat or gather berries you find.
 Here's the key detail most new players miss: food doesn't spoil in 99 Nights.
 Stockpile everything.
 There's zero downside to hoarding.

-7. Redeem all 3 active codes.
+7. Redeem all active codes.
 Those free gems add up, and you want them working for you from the start.
+Check the codes table above for the current list.

 8. Find and rescue Dino Kid.
 Of the 4 missing children, Dino Kid should always be your first rescue target.
 They grant multiplier bonuses that accelerate everything else you do in the game.